 Shaping the way Manufacturers Operate

-CNC Precision Machining Technology, also known as Computer Numeric Controlled (CNC) Technology, is one of the advanced manufacturing training programs offered by Community College of Philadelphia.
+CNC Precision Machining Technology, also known as Computer Numerical Control (CNC) Technology, is one of the advanced manufacturing training programs offered by Community College of Philadelphia.
 We offer the CNC course in either a 210 Hour or 625 Hour program.
 These programs combine classroom and hands-on training that provides students with the fundamental precision machining and production skills necessary to compete for an entry-level position in a working machine shop environment.
 You will also learn the machine tool technology to successfully advance to a higher-level machining program.

 Entry-level career includes CNC Machinists, who work in teams to efficiently convert raw materials into durable goods using computer numerical control (CNC) machines.
 Their skills range from knowing the materials being cut to employing the sophisticated program used to control the machine via computers.
-A Computer Numerical Control Machine Operator (CNC Operator) uses machine tools, such as lathes, milling machines and spindles to produce machined parts.
-Machine operators plan the sequence of work by programming, setting up and operating a CNC machine; maintaining quality and safety standards; keeping records; and maintaining equipment and supplies for a manufacturer.
+A Computer Numerical Control Machine Operator (CNC Operator) uses machine tools, such as lathes, milling machines, and spindles to produce machined parts.
+Machine operators plan the sequence of work by programming, setting up, and operating a CNC machine; maintaining quality and safety standards; keeping records; and maintaining equipment and supplies for a manufacturer.

-Students will learn from skilled practitioners with years of industry experience and leave the 210-hour program with the following entry-level knowledge:
+Students will learn from skilled practitioners with years of industry experience and leave the CNC 210 Hour/CNC 625 Hour program with the following fundamental knowledge:

 - CNC mill, lathe and grinder setup and operation